peterhinch/micropython-font-to-py/DRIVERS.md

 text insertion point will be device dependent.
 The driver will need to implement the functionality of the ``Writer`` class itself.

+## Fixed width fonts

+If a Python font file is created with the ``-f`` argument, all characters will be saved with the width of the widest.
+In general it is not necessary to specify this option.
+The driver can perform fixed pich rendering by rendering the character as variable pitch, then advancing the pixel column by the value returned by ``font.max_width()``.

 ## Drivers with local buffers

 The writer of a device driver need not be concerned with the structure of a